-- Early Farm Life (Attachment One)
+- copies of Early Farm Life (handout)

-- Inventors and Their Inventions (Attachment Two)
+- copies of Inventors and Their Inventions (handout)

-Introduce the term Industrial Revolution (great changes brought about by the factory system in which machines did the work previously done by humans.
+Discuss how the factory system shifted the expectation that machines did the work previously done by humans.
 Low wages were paid to workers (including women and children seven or older).
 No longer did homemakers have to produce everything needed at home but could buy goods if they had the money.

 Strand PHIL.I Definitions of Philanthropy

 Standard DP 06.
 Role of Family in Philanthropy

 Benchmark MS.3 Discuss the variety of family relationships in the nation's society.